AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/add-extensions.md

 >[!CAUTION]
 >
->Adding and removing Extensions in mobile tags properties requires you to update your app.
-This is different from web tags properties, in which you can add or remove extensions at any time, without having to update your website.
+>Adding and removing Extensions in mobile tag properties requires you to update your app.
+This is different from web tag properties, in which you can add or remove extensions at any time, without having to update your website.

 ## Prerequisites

 Your tags user account needs permission to "Manage Extensions" in order to complete this lesson.
 If you are unable to complete any of these steps because the user interface options are not available to you, reach out to your Experience Cloud Administrator for access.
-For more information on tags permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).
+For more information on tag user permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).

 You will need the following solution details: